House & Apartment

 Worried about doing this on your own?
 You may be able to get free legal help.

-A law called the Just Housing Amendment (JHA) prohibits suburban Cook County landlords from discriminating against potential tenants based on their criminal record.
+In Cook County, the Just Housing Amendment (JHA) limits when a person's criminal record can be considered in real estate transactions.
+This includes prohibiting landlords from discriminating against potential or current tenants.
 To report suspected violations, file a complaint with the Cook County Commission on Human Rights.

 The Cook County Commission on Human Rights also shares useful information about the JHA in: